Skip to content

 Nozomi Central Management Console is a centralized platform that streamlines the management of cybersecurity across industrial networks.
 It enables users to monitor, configure, and respond to threats in real-time, ensuring enhanced visibility and control over operational technology environments.
 With its user-friendly interface and powerful analytics, the console simplifies security operations and strengthens defense against cyber risks.

-• Supported environment: On prem
+• Supported environment: On Prem

-• Detection based on: Alerts, Audit
+• Detection based on: Alerts, Telemetry

 • Supported application or feature: